gpregger/scuffed-kwin-auto-mouse-remapper/Readme.md

 6. Enable the new service: `systemctl --user enable --now kwin-auto-mouse-remapper`
 7. Sanity check that the service is running: `systemctl --user status kwin-auto-mouse-remapper`
 8. Install and enable the KWin script, either via the provided install script or via Plasma System Settings GUI
-9. Use Piper or equivalend to set your Gamerbuttons™ to something generic to avoid conflicting inputs
+9. Use Piper or equivalent to set your Gamerbuttons™ to something generic to avoid conflicting inputs
 10. Done

 See the documentation above on how to configure which window should trigger which script.
 Don't forget to `systemctl --user restart kwin-auto-mouse-remapper` after changing the config so it gets reloaded.